Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Introduction

+For possibly non-smooth targets with bounded support, our sampler improves the dependency of the convergence rate on $d$ by $\calO\brc{d^{1.5}}$ compared with previous accelerated diffusion samplers \citep{li2024accl-prov,li2023faster}.

-\textbf{Novel Analysis Technique}: We develop a novel technique for analyzing {\bf discrete-time} diffusion models.
-Specifically, our technique features two new elements: (i) characterization of the error incurred at each discrete step of the reverse process using {\em tilting factor}; and (ii) analysis of the mean value of tilting factor via {\em Tweedie's formula} to handle power terms in the Taylor expansion.
-Such a technique enables us to (a) analyze more general distributions including those with unbounded support; (b) tightly identify the dominant term and obtain the convergence rate with lower dimensional dependence; and (c) handle the estimation error in our proposed accelerated sampler when both score and Hessian estimation errors exist.
+\textbf{Novel Analysis Technique}: We develop a novel technique for analyzing the accelerated DDPM process.
+Our approach features two new elements: (i) characterization of the error incurred at each discrete step of the reverse process using {\em tilting factor}; and (ii) analysis of the mean value of tilting factor via {\em Tweedie's formula} to handle power terms in the Taylor expansion.
+Such a technique enables us to (a) analyze more general distributions beyond those with restrictive distribution assumptions; (b) tightly identify the dominant term and reduce the dimensional dependency; and (c) handle the estimation error in accelerated samplers for both score and Hessian estimation.
+This analytical framework is different from the main previous theoretical techniques for analyzing the convergence of diffusion models: (a) the SDE-type analysis for regular diffusion samplers \citep{chen2023improved,benton2023linear,conforti2023fisher}, (b) any ODE-type analysis \citep{li2024sharpode,huang2024pfode,gao2024wass}, and (c) the use of typical sets \citep{li2024accl-prov,li2023faster}.